Inference for Dependent Data with Learned Clusters

-Their procedure exactly controls size in the baseline model and can be constructed to asymptotically control size under general conditions.
+Their procedure exactly controls size in the benchmark models and asymptotically controls size under general conditions.
 Relative to these approaches, we focus on data-dependent construction of clusters for use with cluster-based inference methods.
 Similar to \cite{MeullerWatson:2020}, we choose both a partition and rejection rule for a hypothesis test to maximize weighted average power subject to exact size control within a parametric model in such a way that asymptotic size control is maintained.
-In a related paper, \cite{bai2020standard} propose a new standard error estimator for panel data models robust to serial and spatial dependence when clusters are unknown, and dependence is weak.
-In their approach the time series dependence is controlled using a Newey-West HAC estimator, while the spatial dependence is controlled by assuming sparsity in the cross-section where only a small subgroup of $\left(i,j\right)$ pairs have spatial dependence different from zero.
-The $\left(i,j\right)$ pairs of this subgroup are unknown and are estimated by applying the thresholding approach in \cite{bickel2008covariance}.
-A similar procedure is proposed by \cite{Cai2021}.